ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-reciever.rst

 .. image:: ../../../images/ADS-B_Receiver_Pixhawk_Connection.jpg
     :target: ../_images/ADS-B_Receiver_Pixhawk_Connection.jpg

-This first implementation only supports Plane.
+This first implementation of sense and avoid supports Plane and Copter.
 Object avoidance is only active in AUTO mode.

+PING™ products can be found here http://www.uavionix.com/products/

 Connection to flight controller
 ===============================